isomerpages/moe-xinminsec/_our-school/Contact Us.md

 **By Car:** <br>
 From CTE, exit at Ang Mo Kio Ave 3 leading towards Hougang Ave 2.
 Turn left into Hougang Ave 8.
-After the bend, turn left into HDB car park just before school soccer field.
+After the bend, turn left into the HDB car park just before the school soccer field.
 School’s entrance is on the right.

-Alternatively, you can click on "[gothere.sg](http://gothere.sg/)" for direction from origin to Xinmin Secondary School.

-Click [here ](/files/Reflection%20Theatre/rt%20booking%20form_1.pdf) to download the **Reflection Theatre Booking Form**.
+Click [here ](/files/Reflection%20Theatre/rt%20booking%20form_1.pdf) to download the **Reflections Theatre Booking Form**.